0xbok/ecdsa-vuln-poc/ch2_not_unique/README.md

 # ECDSA signatures can be different for the same message
 Applying from last chapter, this chapter uses OpenZeppelin's ECDSA library for signature verification.
 However...

 ECDSA uses a random number (aka nonce) to generate a signature.
+Read [Nakov's description](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages#ecdsa-sign) to understand more.
 Signature libraries hide this complexity from users, so we generally get the same signature when the private key signs a message multiple times.

 This chapter shows how using different random numbers produces different signatures.